pingidentity/pingidentity-solution-stacks/docs/workforce.md

      > If you encounter a problem with untrusted certificates, either trust the PingFederate certificate in the browser as an exception, or add a proper certificate to `SSL Certificates` in PingFederate.

-## (Optional) Create your own Active Directory forest

-If you'd rather configure your own Active Directory installation, you can use the supplied Powershell scripts to create a new Active Directory forest, add Active Directory Domain Services, a DNS server, and a set of domain users.
-The scripts to do this are located in the [ActiveDirectory subdirectory](../Solution-WorkForce/ActiveDirectory/00-Install-and-Configure-Domain-Controller).

-...tbd

 ## Test the deployment

 There are two dummy (stubbed) OIDC applications you can use to test SSO.
 The OAuth configuration for the applications is: